Filnor/Open-Reports/README.md

  - 'dil' or 'delete ignorelist': Delete your ignorelist
  - 'fetch amount' or 'fa': Tells you, how many unhandled reports there are
  - 'reboot': Restarts the bot

+ *This command list is not up to date.
+Use the `commands open` command to get a correct list of commands.*

 You can append `guttenberg` or `sentinel` to the 'open' or 'fetch amount' commands to have the bot return / consider Guttenberg reports or Sentinel links for Natty reports, respectively.
 Use `ir guttenberg` to ignore your last unhandled Guttenberg reports.

 If you want more filters or sorting facilities, please raise an issue on Github or ping me.